kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Binary Classification

-Two outcomes exist.
+Two outcomes exist
-Decisions appear simple.
+Decisions appear simple
 Consequences vary widely

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.